dr-matt-smith/pdo-crud-for-free-repositories/README.md

 ## Example project using this library

-There is an examle project illustreating use of this library:
+There is an example project illustrating use of this library:

 - [https://github.com/dr-matt-smith/pdo-crud-for-free-repositories-example-project](https://github.com/dr-matt-smith/pdo-crud-for-free-repositories-example-project)